-The year 2000 was one of change in European competition law, and there is more on the horizon.
-Changes in the regime governing distribution and purchasing agreements, new regulations on research and development and on specialisation agreements mean that few companies doing business in Europe are unaffected by change and many may need to review their present agreements.
-Agreements which do not meet the requirements of the new rules run the risk of being void and unenforceable.
+Over the years, there have been significant changes in European Competition Laws.
+Changes in the regimes governing distribution and purchasing agreements, the regulations on research and development, and on specialization agreements meant that companies doing business in Europe would need to review their present agreements for enforceability.
+Agreements which do not meet the requirements of the European Competition laws regarding block exemption rules run the risk of being void and unenforceable.
 In certain cases companies may be exposed to fines.

-Traditionally block exemptions set out a prescriptive list of provisions which agreements could include to gain exemption and a “blacklist” of provisions, such as resale price maintenance which would always be unacceptable.
-However in its last round of revised block exemptions, the Commission has moved away from a legalistic approach to competition law towards an economic approach based on analysis of markets and the market impact of agreements.
-It is this change in approach which means that existing agreements may well need to be reviewed to ensure compliance.
+Traditionally, block exemptions set out a prescriptive list of provisions which agreements could include to gain exemption and a “blacklist” of provisions, such as resale price maintenance which would always be unacceptable.
+However, the Commission has moved away from a legalistic approach to competition law towards an economic approach based on analysis of markets and the market impact of agreements.

-Another very significant change is that agreements which fall outside the block exemption and which may need to be individually notified to the Commission for exemption no longer need to be notified on a “just in case” basis.
+Agreements which fall outside the block exemption and which may need to be individually notified to the Commission for exemption no longer need to be notified on a “just in case” basis.
 Companies are actively encouraged to take a sensible view on whether an agreement needs to be notified.
-If there is subsequently a dispute then a late notification can be made and an agreement retrospectively exempted by the Commission.
+If there is subsequently a dispute, then a late notification can be made and an agreement retrospectively exempted by the Commission.
 This pragmatic approach is designed to prevent unnecessary paperwork for the Commission and to cut the need for companies to incur superfluous legal fees.

-New Block Exemptions for Research and Development Agreements and Specialisation Agreements.
-New Year's Day 2001 also saw the coming into force of new block exemption regulations for R&D agreements and specialisation agreements.
-Like the new regulation on vertical agreements, the new arrangements for these types of contract emphasise an economic approach to competition law and less the type of legal clauses that agreements include.
+Like the regulation on vertical agreements, the arrangements for research and development (R&D) agreements and specialization agreements emphasize an economic approach to competition law and less the type of legal clauses that agreements include.

-The new specialisation block exemption regulation follows closely the language of the R&D regulation.
-Specialisation is effectively where one party agrees to another to stop production either on a reciprocal on a unilateral basis or where both parties agree jointly to produce a product.
-The Commission considers that, provided there are certain safeguards, specialisation can benefit consumers in Europe by improving production processes.
-In broad terms again, specialisation agreements can take the benefit of the block exemption provided that the combined market share of parties is less than 20 percent.
+The specialization block exemption regulation follows closely the language of the R&D regulation.
+Specialization is effectively where one party agrees to another to stop production either on a reciprocal on a unilateral basis or where both parties agree jointly to produce a product.
+The Commission considers that, provided there are certain safeguards, specialization can benefit consumers in Europe by improving production processes.
+In broad terms again, specialization agreements can take the benefit of the block exemption provided that the combined market share of parties is less than 20 percent.